JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

 ### Add a provider flow

 For simplicity, we'll illustrate here how to add one of the already implemented demo flows, namely, Facebook.
+Some guidelines on how to create a provider flow your own are given [here](#creating-a-provider-flow).

 - Download the [utility flows](#utility-flows).
 Add them to the server as you did with the main flow